 Is your child regularly consuming caffeine?
-Approximately 73 percent of children and adolescents consume caffeine on a daily basis, according to a new study from a team at the Centers for Disease Control and Prevention (CDC) that was published in the journal Pediatrics.
+Approximately 73 percent of children and adolescents consume caffeine on a daily basis, according to a study from a team at the Centers for Disease Control and Prevention (CDC).

 Caffeine is a stimulant found naturally in items such as coffee, tea and chocolate, but provides no known health benefits.